Rock 'n' Roll Experiences in Denver

-The largest indoor general admission venue in Denver, the Fillmore Auditorium on Colfax and Clarkson has only been known as the Fillmore since 1999.
+The largest indoor general-admission venue in Denver, the Fillmore Auditorium on Colfax and Clarkson has only been known as the Fillmore since 1999.
 But its rock roots go much deeper than that.
 Originally built as a skating rink in 1907, the building hosted a virtual who's who of psychedelic rock in the late 1960s — Jimi Hendrix, The Doors, The Who and The Grateful Dead all blew the roof off here.
 Today, you can catch an act just hitting its stride, or an intimate performance by a legend such as Bob Dylan or Elvis Costello.
 Be sure to take a little time to take in the photographs covering the walls, capturing the Fillmore's incredible performers in full flight.

 Another cool Colfax rock venue, the Bluebird is a favorite among in-the-know Denver music fans.
 From the stylish marquee outside to the laid-back ambiance inside, the 1913-built theater inspires musicians to give their best performances.
 The theater is laid out in tiers with an above-it-all balcony overlooking the entire space.

 Denver Day of Rock

-Each May, Downtown Denver is is transformed into a massive free rock concert where 25 bands take to five stages for the annual Denver Day of Rock.
+Each May, Downtown Denver is is transformed into a massive, free rock concert where 25 bands take to five stages for the annual Denver Day of Rock.
 The performance areas are along the 16th Street Mall, Denver's mile-long pedestrian promenade, making it easy to roam from act to act.
-Food and beverage booths are set up throughout downtown for the event (which benefits Concerts For Kids, a Denver charity), with free music rocking the city well into the night.
-The 2015 event takes place on May 23rd.
+Food and beverage booths are set up throughout downtown for the event (which benefits Amp the Cause, a Denver charity), with free music rocking the city well into the night.
+The 2016 event takes place on May 28.

 Denver Post Underground Music Showcase